Shayaan-Nofil/Brick-Breaker-AL/README.md

 # Brick-Breaker-AL
-A brick breaker game created using assembly language, run in a dosbox enviroment.
+A break breaker game designed to run on masm-615.
+It uses the arrow keys as input.
+Along with the game, I have attached a gameplay video.